The radio detection and accretion properties of the peculiar nuclear transient AT 2019avd

 \item Temporal evolution.
 We have also considered a more plausible physical picture in which the observed radio flux is produced by an evolving source.
 Based on the radio-AGN phenomenology \citep{panessa19}, two possible interpretations on the origin of the radio emission are considered:

 \end{enumerate}

 \begin{itemize}[leftmargin=1\parindent]

 \item Evolving blob.
-In this scenario the radio-emitting blob evolves: the values of the peak brightness and $\nu_\mathrm{a}$ changes with time, with $\nu_\mathrm{a}$ shifting to lower frequencies (e.g. for blob expansion, \citealt{eftekhari18,cendes21}).
+In this scenario both the peak brightness of the blob and $\nu_\mathrm{a}$ change with time, with $\nu_\mathrm{a}$ shifting to lower frequencies (e.g. for blob expansion, \citealt{eftekhari18,cendes21}).
 The problem we face is that we only have two quasi-simultaneous data points at each epoch (2020 and 2021), and thus it is not possible to fit simultaneously all the parameters that describe the spectrum in Eq.~\ref{eq:radio_SED}.
 Thus, we assumed that the values of $p$ and $\nu_\mathrm{a}$ did not change significantly between the two observing epochs, and allowed only for the peak flux to vary.
 Fitting the high-frequency VLA observations we obtained $p \approx 2.9\pm0.4$, while the value of $\nu_\mathrm{a}$ is given by the low-frequency VLBA observations and the fitting yields $\nu_\mathrm{a} = 3.2\pm0.3$\,GHz.
 The high and low-frequency fits (blue and red lines in Fig.~\ref{fig:radiofit}) are consistent with a flux increasing by 50\% from 2020 to 2021.
-The results are shown in Fig.~\ref{fig:radiofit} and indicate that in principle an evolving single emitting blob can account for the behaviour seen in the different radio bands at different epochs.
+The results are shown in Fig.~\ref{fig:radiofit} and indicate that, in principle, an evolving single emitting blob can account for the behaviour seen in the different radio bands at different epochs.
 However, this requires that the value of $\nu_\mathrm{a}$ did not change significantly between 2020 and 2021, as a value of $\nu_\mathrm{a} > 4$\,GHz in 2020 \citep[as could be expected if it decreases in timescales of hundreds of days, e.g.][]{cendes21} would compromise the fitting of the VLA spectra.
-The mostly constant temporal evolution of the $\nu_\mathrm{a}$ has been also observed in other radio TDEs \citep{cendes22,goodwin22} and stands opposite to the idea of a cooling/expanding single blob.
-A possible explanation is the continuous ejection of consecutive radio-emitting blobs which prevent $\nu_\mathrm{a}$ from shifting to lower values.
-To test this scenario more convincingly, a multi-frequency radio monitoring of this source at high angular resolution is needed to properly fit the evolving radio SEDs.
+A rather steady value of $\nu_\mathrm{a}$ has been observed in other radio TDEs \citep{cendes22,goodwin22} and stands opposite to the expectations for a cooling/expanding single blob.
+A possible explanation is the ejection of consecutive radio-emitting blobs that prevent $\nu_\mathrm{a}$ from shifting to lower values.
+To test this scenario more convincingly, a multi-frequency radio monitoring at high angular resolution is needed.